and Marion met in La Paz, Bolivia 1963

 - and reached the Tocantins River at Maraba.

-is the route soon after Rurópolis about three hours from Itaituba and only
+soon after Rurópolis about three hours from Itaituba and only eight hours

-Expedition 1960-61 together with a set of Nonesuch Special Collections.
-The
+together with a set of Nonesuch Special Collections.
+The Collections including

 now for something completely different